Alipsa/matrix/readme.md

     'firstname': ['Lorena', 'Marianne', 'Lotte'],
     'start': toLocalDates('2021-12-01', '2022-07-10', '2023-05-27')
 ]
-def table = TableMatrix.create(data, [int, String, LocalDate])
+def table = TableMatrix.create(data, [Integer, String, LocalDate])
 // select the observations where start is later than the jan 1 2022 def selection = table.selectRows {
-  // We use the column index to refer to a specific variable, 2 will be the start column def date = it[2] as LocalDate return date == null ? false : date.isAfter(LocalDate.of(2022,1, 1)) }
+  // We use the column index to refer to a specific variable, 2 will be the 'start' column def date = it[2] as LocalDate return date == null ? false : date.isAfter(LocalDate.of(2022,1, 1)) }
-// Index values 1,2 will match (row with index is before jan 1 2022 so is not included) assertArrayEquals([1,2].toArray(), selection.toArray())
+// Index values 1,2 will match (row with index 0 is before jan 1 2022 so is not included) assertArrayEquals([1,2].toArray(), selection.toArray())
 // Double each value in the foo column that matches the selection def foo = table.apply("foo", selection, { it * 2})